 The “mother-tongue” approach.

-Dr. Shinichi Suzuki began his revolutionary Talent Education movement in Matsumoto, Japan, in 1945.
-His method is now taught around the world to hundreds of thousands of students, who play a range of instruments.
+In 1945, Dr. Shinichi Suzuki launched his groundbreaking Talent Education movement in Matsumoto, Japan.
+Today, the Suzuki Method is taught around the world to hundreds of thousands of students learning a wide variety of instruments.

 What to Expect